liborty/rstats/README.md

 ## Appendix II: Recent Releases

+* **Version 1.1.2** - Tidying up of methods in trait VecVec.
+Removed some, added some.
+Some preparations for parallelism.

 * **Version 1.1.1** - Crate size reduction.
 Some more code pruning, this time of methods in trait `Vecu8`, which are performed perfectly adequately by their generic counterparts in `Vecg`.
 Leaving only those with different u8 specific algorithms.

 * **Version 1.1.0** - Big release.
 Added dependency on crate `medians` for fast 1D medians.
 Simplifications: subsumed module `mutstats.rs` into `mutvec.rs`.
 Removed traits `Mutstats` and `MutVecf64` and added their few methods to trait `MutVecg`.
 Added some more doc comments here.
 Generalisations: methods in `Vecg` and `MutVecg` now work on any type T of self and a potentially different type U for their argument.
 They should be called with the 'turbofish' syntax.